stevengj/nlopt/doc/docs/NLopt_Reference.md

 Halted because of a [forced termination](#forced-termination): the user called `nlopt_force_stop(opt)` on the optimization’s `nlopt_opt` object `opt` from the user’s objective function or constraints.

-An string with further details about the error is available through `nlopt_get_errmsg` if an error is set:
+A string with further details about the error is available through `nlopt_get_errmsg` if an error is set:
 ```c
 const char * nlopt_get_errmsg(nlopt_opt opt);
 ```